-My use of “Voila”, in regards to French history, with a bit irony because nothing in French history is really is as it seems; and this includes the telling of the history itself.
-The term “Voila” is a magician, who, with the tap of a wand and a poof of smoke, makes the simple rabbit disappear… “In front of your very eyes!”
+My use of “Voila”, in regards to French history, is with irony because nothing in French history is really is as it seems; and this includes the telling of the history itself.
+“Voila” declares the magician, who, with the tap of a wand and a poof of smoke, makes the rabbit disappear… “In front of your very eyes!”

 * * *

 Moving into the history of 19th century, I hardly expected that the complexity of the history would be less a product of the players and events, but the fact that they are rooted and inseparable from their philosophical ideas and economic theories.
 All of this was made more convoluted by the fact that these theories would directly, and indirectly, influence the historians who were ostensibly reporting the history.
 The effect of which was was to fold the theory and philosophy of the historical players into the batter being prepared by the historians.

 The primary example of this is Karl Marx, who both observed the events of history and wrote an abstract “Theory of History”.
 This work has been so residually influential among socialist thinkers, that subsequent writings by historians have been colored by Marx’s work.
 At first blush, it would seem a simple fix to eliminate Marxist influence from the historical record, but that is not the case.
 The task exposing a supposed line of truth between Marx’s perception of events, and historical reality is extremely tricky, particularly considering that Marx (a Ph.D. in philosophy) spent his whole (long) life studying, observing, postulating the conditions of western European socioeconomic history.
 Marx, love him or hate him, was brilliant.
 He his solutions may have been polarizing and extreme, but in his analysis of the events of social and economic history, rarely was he completely wrong.